Jake Hager

-Early life
+Early life and amateur wrestling career

 Hager started wrestling at the age of five.
-He wrestled in high school with Danny Hodge's grandson and remains good friends with Hodge as he grew up living two blocks away from him in Perry, Oklahoma.
+He wrestled in high school with Danny Hodge's grandson and remained good friends with Hodge as he grew up living two blocks away from him in Perry, Oklahoma.

 The University of Oklahoma recruited Hager as a two-sport athlete in football and wrestling.
 He was the second-string defensive tackle behind eventual National Football League players Tommie Harris and Dusty Dvoracek.
 He stopped playing football and concentrated fully on wrestling his sophomore year.
 During his junior year, he was introduced to Jim Ross, who was World Wrestling Entertainment (WWE)'s Head of Talent Relations at the time, through former OU defensive tackle Dusty Dvoracek, Hager's close friend and college roommate.
 Ross encouraged Hager to contact him after graduating to see about a career in professional wrestling.
 At the 2005 NCAA Division I championships, he lost to University of Pennsylvania's Matt Feast in the second round, and did not place.
 As a senior in 2006, Hager had a seventh-place finish in the NCAA championships and also defeated the future national champion, Dustin Fox from Northwestern University.
 Hager was named an All-American at season's end while setting the Oklahoma record for most pins in a single season with 30.

 In 2006, Hager graduated from the University of Oklahoma with a Bachelor's degree in finance.
 Following his graduation, he was going to work with a firm in Dallas, Texas, but signed with WWE after they offered a contract the day he was scheduled to start.